[Webinar] How to Boost Developer Productivity with Policy-Driven IaC

 variable.tf and terraform.tfvars files

-• Call the child module in the root module.
+Call the child module in the root module.

 Call-child-module-in-root-module-github-code

-We notice that the child module tfvars file is ignored and the instance type is set as t2.xlarge (root terraform.tfvars) instead of t2.small (child module terraform.tfvars).
+We can notice that the child module tfvars file is ignored and the instance type is set as t2.xlarge (root terraform.tfvars) instead of t2.small (child module terraform.tfvars).

 Child modules and hierarchy of processing

-Terragrunt to Keep Terraform Configuration DRY
+Using Terragrunt to keep Terraform configuration DRY

-Terragrunt is a tool outside Terraform that allows us to keep the Terraform configuration DRY and to reduce variable usage redundancies.
+Terragrunt is a tool outside Terraform that allows us to keep the Terraform configuration DRY and reduce variable usage redundancies.

+Terragrunt aims to minimize repetition, whether it’s in remote backends, multiple environments, or multiple variables per environment.
 It employs a terragrunt.hcl file to centrally define a common template configuration and generate code from the defined template.

 Check out our Terragrunt vs. Terraform comparison to learn more.